Peephole Optimization in Compiler Design

 Redundant Load and Store Elimination

-Redundant load and store elimination is a peephole optimization approach that seeks to reduce redundant memory accesses in a program.
+Redundant load and store elimination is also one of the peephole optimization techniques that seeks to reduce redundant memory accesses in a program.
 This optimization works by finding code that performs the same memory access many times and removes the redundant accesses.

 Here is an example of this: